 I'm not sure if this is a real cold that my body is fighting or if it is 'old symptoms manifesting' before/ while being healed.
 I hope this does heal my throat problems (cough, post-nasal drip) for good.
 I will keep with the juice fast a little longer to see the results.
 Last night my mouth was really coated and had a bad taste to it as well so that would indicate detox.
 Now the plan will be to break the fast on Sat 21st April, completing 21 days of juice feasting instead of 14, as originally planned.
 I will see how I feel and how it goes, however.
 No promises.

 It is midnight, I'm waiting for my bath to run.
 Just finished work on the webpage with raw food t-shirts.
-I have often searched for those myself on google but couldn't find much.
+I have often searched for those myself online but couldn't find much.
 Then I found a local t-shirt designer who got interested in the idea!
-A selection of his (Hold Weight) designs are now available to purchase via eBay.
+A selection of his (Hold Weight Studios) designs are now available to purchase directly from this site.

 My cold symptoms are pretty much gone now, after three days, throat is not hurting anymore.
 My tongue and mouth feel very 'coated' though so I guess I am still detoxing.